 Then I notice his loving stare at Zoey.
 The man was totally in love.

-I wanted to ask for more detail about the proposal, but I didn’t want to overstep their privacy since Julian was still my boss.
+I wanted to ask for more detail about the proposal, but I didn’t want to pry on their privacy since Julian was still my boss.
 So I redirected Zoey’s attention about their conference meeting in half an hour.
 And like that, she was back in business mode.
 She hastily made her exit, dragging Julian along with her.

 However, those two aren’t the only other people in my workplace who made my morning rowdy.